LeaVerou/lea.verou.me/blog/2025/north-star-ui/index.md

 </figure>

+To stick with the transportation metaphor, a skateboard might be a good MVP if your ultimate vision is a race car, but it would be a _terrible_ minimum viable  cruise ship — you might want to try a wooden raft for that.

 This North Star will likely change a lot down the line, informed by experience and user feedback.
-That’s okay; having an initial destination does not remove your ability to course correct.
+That’s okay; **having an initial destination does not remove your ability to course correct**.

-## 2. It simplifies problem solving { #problem-solving }
+## 2. It makes impossible product problems tractable { #problem-solving }

 Nearly every domain has a version of _divide and conquer_: instead of trying to solve a complex problem all at once, break it down into smaller, more manageable components and solve them separately.